Proxy server

 Communication between two computers connected through a third computer acting as a proxy server.
 This can protect Alice's privacy, as Bob only knows about the proxy and cannot identify or contact Alice directly.

-A proxy server is a computer networking term for a server application that acts as an intermediary between a client requesting a resource and the server then providing that resource.
+In computer networking, a proxy server is an intermediary server application between a client requesting a resource and the server then providing that resource.

-Instead of connecting directly to a server that can fulfill a request for a resource, such as a file or web page, the client directs the request to the proxy server, which evaluates the request and performs the required network transactions.
-This serves as a method to simplify or control the complexity of the request, or provide additional benefits such as load balancing, privacy, or security.
+Instead of connecting directly to a server that can fulfil a request for a resource, such as a file or web page, the client directs the request to the proxy server, which evaluates the request and performs the required network transactions.
+This serves as a method to control the complexity of the request or provide additional benefits such as load balancing, privacy or security.
 Proxies were devised to add structure and encapsulation to distributed systems.
-A proxy server thus functions on behalf of the client when requesting service, potentially masking the true origin of the request to the resource server.

 Types

-A proxy server may reside on the user's local computer, or at any point between the user's computer and destination servers on the Internet.
+A proxy server may reside on the user's local computer, or at any point between the user's computer and the destination servers.
 A proxy server that passes unmodified requests and responses is usually called a gateway or sometimes a tunneling proxy.
 A forward proxy is an Internet-facing proxy used to retrieve data from a wide range of sources (in most cases, anywhere on the Internet).
 A reverse proxy is usually an internal-facing proxy used as a front-end to control and protect access to a server on a private network.
 A reverse proxy commonly also performs tasks such as load-balancing, authentication, decryption, and caching.